 In some cases, the doctor may admit the individual to the hospital.

-To prevent an episode of erythrodermic psoriasis, people with psoriasis should follow their prescribed psoriasis routine and avoid specific triggers.
+People with psoriasis should follow their prescribed psoriasis routine and avoid specific triggers to prevent an episode of erythrodermic psoriasis.

 These may include:

-Sometimes, however, the onset of erythrodermic psoriasis is sudden, which makes it hard to avoid the potential triggers.
+Sometimes, however, the onset of erythrodermic psoriasis is sudden, making it hard to avoid the potential triggers.

 In most people with erythrodermic psoriasis, the condition responds to a treatment or a combination of treatments.